Github11200/Transpiler/README.md

-# Transpiler
+# Compiler
-A transpiler from my own language to JavaScript.
+A compiler for my own language, verbosity.